The Committee consisted of the following Members:

 Regulation 95 makes technical changes that preserve the power for the Secretary of State to designate places at which waste entering or leaving the United Kingdom is controlled.
 Regulation 96 modifies a provision such that the Secretary of State is required to notify specified information to the secretariat of the Basel convention, rather than the European Commission.
 The regulation also places an obligation on the Secretary of State to publish UK information previously published by the Commission.

-Regulations 97 omits article 57, which relates to an EU body.
+Regulation 97 omits article 57, which relates to an EU body.
 Regulation 98 omits article 58a, which provides a power to the European Commission to amend annexes to the regulation.
 Regulation 99 omits article 60, which places obligations on the European Commission to review the regulations.
 Regulation 100 omits articles 62 to 64, which are considered redundant.
 Article 62 provides transition rules for shipments of waste approved under the previous EU legislation on waste shipments.
 Article 63 covers historic transitional provisions in the EU legislation from the 2004 and 2007 enlargements of the EU.
-Article 64 makes provisions for the entry into force and application of the EU regulations.
+Article 64 makes provisions for the entry into force and application of the EU regulation.
 Regulation 101 omits a reference to the direct applicability of the EU legislation to member states.

 Regulations 102 to 104 make technical changes to instructions on the completion of forms.
 Regulations 105 to 108 update or remove references to redundant EU legislation.
 Regulation 109 modifies the questionnaire for reports on inspections and enforcement, omitting the elements of the EU questionnaire that related to movements of waste between member states.
 Regulation 110 makes minor technical changes to retained EU legislation that sets out the control procedures for exports of waste for recovery to non-OECD countries.
 Regulation 111 makes minor technical changes to retained EU legislation that provides a correlation table between EU customs codes and EU waste codes.